brandonhcheung/Movie-Data-Analysis/README.md

 SOFTWARE.

 **Attributes**
-- Rank: Ranks the top 200 movies by gross income
+- Rank(int): Ranks the top 200 movies by gross income
-- Title: Title of the movie
+- Title(str): Title of the movie
-- Year: Year the movie was released
+- Year(int): Year the movie was released
-- Lifetime Gross: Lifetime gross income generated
+- Lifetime Gross(int): Lifetime gross income generated

 **Known/Potential Issues**
 - Timing bias could have played a role, as movies that were released before others had more time to generate more money.